(a) This section through WAC 296-56-60103

 (q) Electronic devices may be installed to prevent collision subject to approval of the accredited certification agency.

-(r) On all rail gantry cranes, truck guards shall extend on the ends of the trucks, close to the top of the rail to prevent worker's feet from being caught between the rail and wheel.
+(r) On all rail gantry cranes, truck guards must extend on the ends of the trucks, close to the top of the rail to prevent worker's feet from being caught between the rail and wheel.
 This subsection does not apply if rail sweeps are present.

-(s) All hydraulic cylinders used to control crane booms or to provide crane stability (outriggers) shall be equipped with a pilot operated check valve or a device which will prevent the boom or outrigger from retracting in case of failure of a component of the hydraulic system.
+(s) All hydraulic cylinders used to control crane booms or to provide crane stability (outriggers) must be equipped with a pilot operated check valve or a device which will prevent the boom or outrigger from retracting in case of failure of a component of the hydraulic system.

 (a) For the purposes of this section, rail-mounted cranes include bridge cranes and portal cranes.

-(c) Wind-indicating devices.
+(c) Wind-indicating devices:

 (A) When wind velocity reaches the warning speed, not exceeding the crane manufacturer's recommendations; and